 Severe pain during menstruation, what to do?

-Symptoms such as severe pain during menstruation are experienced by one in three women.
-It is difficult to work on such days, and you want to crawl under the covers with your head.
-Doctors say that the main thing is not to panic when you first encounter it.
+Every third woman experiences symptoms such as severe pain during menstruation.
+On such days it is difficult to work, and you want to crawl under the covers with your head.
+Doctors say the main thing is not to panic when you encounter this for the first time.

-There are general methods for eliminating pain during menstruation.
-In this issue, there are:
+Exist general methods How to eliminate pain during menstruation.
+In this matter there are:

-1 Stick to a daily routine- sleep at least 8 hours a day, avoid overwork, take breaks during the working day.
-A correct daily routine helps to restore the nervous system, which leads to an overall healthier body.
+1 Stick to a daily routine– sleep at least 8 hours a day, avoid overwork, take breaks during the working day.
+A proper daily routine helps restore the nervous system, which leads to overall health of the body.

 2 Avoid hypothermia.
-The presented problems lead to the development of the inflammatory process, which will intensify the pain.
+The problems presented lead to the development inflammatory process, which will make the pain worse.

-3 Stick to a diet- avoid starchy foods and fried foods, stop drinking carbonated drinks.
-Reduce the consumption of foods that provoke gas formation.
-The "inflated" intestines will put pressure on the uterus and ovaries, and the pain will only intensify.
+3 Stick to a diet– avoid flour and fried foods, stop drinking carbonated drinks.
+Reduce consumption of foods that cause gas formation.
+The “inflated” intestines will put pressure on the uterus and ovaries, which will only intensify the pain.

-4 You need to drink clean water in the amount of 2 liters per day.- stabilization of the water balance leads to an improved metabolism at the cellular level.
-This prevents the development of hormonal disruption.
+4 Need to drink clean water in the amount of 2 liters per day– stabilization water balance leads to improved metabolism at the cellular level.
+This prevents the development of hormonal imbalance.

-5 It is required to give up smoking and alcohol- at least during menstruation, an increase in blood circulation should not be provoked.
-This contributes to a greater production of blood clots, their rapid detachment, which will also lead to additional pain.
+5 You need to give up smoking and alcohol– at least during menstruation, you should not provoke an increase in blood circulation.
+This contributes to greater production of blood clots and their rapid detachment, which will also lead to additional pain.

 6 Exercise.
-The presented category includes both strength training, if a woman previously engaged in them for a long time, and swimming or yoga.
-In modern fitness centers, there are special programs designed for women during their menstruation.
+This category includes strength training if the woman has previously done it long time, as well as swimming or yoga.
+In modern fitness centers there are special programs, intended for use by women during menstruation.

-8 Massage- it is better to attend sessions a few days before the onset of menstruation.
-The benefits are associated with improved functioning of the internal organs.
+8 Massage– it is better to attend sessions a few days before the start of menstruation.
+The benefits are associated with improved functioning of internal organs.

-9 Take vitamins- this should be done on a regular basis in order to normalize the body's work.
-It is recommended to drink vitamins of group B and E, magne B6.
+9 Take vitamins– this should be done on a regular basis to normalize the body’s functioning.
+It is recommended to drink vitamins B and E, magnesium B6.

 How to reduce pain during menstruation